bepis666/ESP32-WakeOnLan-Telegram-bot/README.md

-# Turn your PC on using Telegram and ESP32
+# Turn on your PC with Telegram and ESP32

 ![image](https://github.com/user-attachments/assets/77362d3b-ad12-4962-9442-120ff87dfed6)